PUREX

 PUREX (plutonium uranium reduction extraction) is a chemical method used to purify fuel for nuclear reactors or nuclear weapons.
+It is based on liquid–liquid extraction ion-exchange.
 PUREX is the de facto standard aqueous nuclear reprocessing method for the recovery of uranium and plutonium from used nuclear fuel (spent nuclear fuel, or irradiated nuclear fuel).
-It is based on liquid–liquid extraction ion-exchange.
+It is also the standard process used in industrial scale operations.

 PUREX is applied to spent nuclear fuel, which consists primarily of very high atomic-weight (actinoid or "actinide") elements (e.g. uranium, plutonium, americium) along with smaller amounts of material composed of lighter atoms, notably the fission products produced by reactor operation.

 The actinoid elements in this case consist primarily of the unconsumed remains of the original fuel (typically U-235, U-238, and/or Pu-239).

 Chemical process

 The fuel is first dissolved in nitric acid at a concentration around 7 M. Solids are removed by filtration to avoid the formation of emulsions, referred to as third phases in the solvent extraction community.

 The organic solvent consists of 30% tributyl phosphate (TBP) in a hydrocarbon such as kerosene.
 Uranyl(VI) UO_{2}^{2+} ions are extracted in the organic phase as UO2(NO3)2·2TBP complexes; plutonium is extracted as similar complexes.
 The heavier actinides, primarily americium and curium, and the fission products remain in the aqueous phase.
 The nature of uranyl nitrate complexes with trialkyl phosphates has been characterized.

 Plutonium is separated from uranium by treating the TBP-kerosene solution with reducing agents to convert the plutonium to its +3 oxidation state, which will pass into the aqueous phase.
-Typical reducing agents include N,N-diethyl-hydroxylamine, ferrous sulphamate, and hydrazine.
+Typical reducing agents include N,N-diethyl-hydroxylamine, ferrous sulfamate, and hydrazine.
 Uranium is then stripped from the kerosene solution by back-extraction into nitric acid at a concentration around 0.2 M.